-A variety of accommodation is available in St Arnaud and Wakefield, with the odd BnB and holiday cottage dotted along or near the route.
+A variety of accommodation is available in and near Wakefield, with the odd BnB and holiday cottage dotted along or near the route.
 The Tophouse Historic Inn has atmospheric BnB and chalet-style accommodation, and lays claim to having New Zealand’s smallest pub (open on request).
 St Arnaud has a hotel, DOC campgrounds, a hostel, motels and a range of holiday homes available to rent.

 FOOD & WATER

-Wakefield has a cafe, takeaways and general store for food and supplies.
+Wakefield has a cafe, bakery, and a Four Square supermarket for food and supplies.

 In St Arnaud there is a general store, and a hotel with a restaurant/cafe.